shestakovitch/cityexpert_parser/README.md

 Also, you should enable API Access for a Project: https://docs.gspread.org/en/v6.1.3/oauth2.html#enable-api-access

 You will automatically download a JSON file with credentials.
-It may looks like this:
+It may look like this:

 {